juancesarvillalba-zz/springer-nature-test/README.md

 * Line , Rectangle both implement IShape because of that they know how to draw itself in a Canvas.

+## com.springer.nature.editor.output package

+* IOutputFormat , ConsoleOutputFormat : The idea of this class is to have an interface and concrete implementation to decouple ouput operations (drawing) from the Canvas.
+This will allow the possibility to change the output mechanism for example from Console to a File implementation.

 ## com.springer.nature.editor package